msalehisedeh/differentiate/README.md

 |ondifference              |Will fire the total difference count after sides are compared.
 If there is no difference, count will be zero.              |

+# Version 2.3.4
+For the test JSON objects, I was using undefined on one of the test sampler json object whivh bought in an understanding of things to be. updated a code to antiicpate undefined nodes/attributes.

 # Version 2.3.3
 Added visual controls on demo app to show how you can enable/disable left/right side merger controls.